SirPlease/ZoneMod/README.md

  * Server_Namer is added to this package, useful for a clean Hostname.
 	 * Everything is explained in the Server Preferences.
 	 * It is not loaded by default, needs uncomments.
+	 * The .txt file will ask permission for an override, this should be fine, but you might want to compare the two if you want to be sure.

 * Admin Tips:
  * bequiet.smx is a very useful plugin to keep chat clean, if you decide to load it in other configs, make sure it's loaded before other plugins.
+	 * Keep in mind that it comes with a "Spec-Listening Feature", this might collide with other plugins.
+	 * Simply unload the other plugin, or set bequiet's "bq_show_player_team_chat_spec" cvar to 0.
  * TickRateFixes now also fixes Slow Doors and Pistol Scripts, useful for use with other configs.
 	 * Make sure you're not loading l4dpistoldelay if you're using this Plugin.
 	 * Make sure you don't have any adjustments to prop_rotating and prop_rotating_checkpoint speeds in your cfg/stripper folder.